vegaprotocol/specs/protocol/0050-epochs.md

 to put some information needed to terminate an epoch cleanly/prepare the next epoch into that block.

-Options: We could make it a system parameter how many blocks after the deadline the epoch starts if we need more space to reconfigure/close an epoch.
-This can be added through a software update at a later point if needed.

 ## Fringe cases
  If the epoch-time is too short, then it is possible to have several epochs starting at the same time (say, we have 5 second epochs, and one block takes 20 seconds, thus  pushing the